collins-ps/advanced_programming_hw4/README.md

 ## References
 I referenced Geeksforgeeks in implementing binarySort and mergeKArrays.
 I have included the specific links as a comment in the implementation of these two functions.

-## Discussion on program and performance
+## Discussion on program
 I did not observe any compilation or run-time errors.
 The Valgrind report is clean.

+All four structures return -1 if the lookup value is not found in the array.

+## Discussion on performance

 Number of iterations in lookup kernel: 100000